Interplay between perturbative and non-perturbative effects with the ARES method: NP shifts for ``popular'' event shapes

 \subsection{NP shift for the thrust major}

 Another observable that has a similar behaviour to the jet broadenings is the thrust major.
-In this case, soft and collinear emissions determine the thrust-major axis $\vec n_M$, which we conventionally set to give the $y$-direction for all momenta.
-This direction is not altered by a NP emission, giving
+In this case, only PT soft and collinear emissions determine the thrust-major axis $\vec n_M$, which we conventionally set to give the $y$-direction for all momenta.
+In fact, when varying the trial direction for the thrust-major axis, one finds a set of local maxima which are the candidates for the magnitude of $T_M$.
+In the presence of soft and collinear PT emissions that contribute to the observable in the two-jet region, all these local maxima are of order $T_M$ as all emissions have comparable transverse momenta.
+The addition of an ultra-soft emission, with $\kappa \ll T_M Q$, will not change the hierarchy of the local maxima and thus will not change the value of $T_M$ up to sub-leading power corrections.
+This is similar to the argument that is used to compute NP corrections to the heavy-jet mass.
+Ultimately this implies that the thrust-major axis is not altered by a NP emission.
+This gives

 Using the transverse momentum component $p_{y,\ell}$ defined in eq.~(\ref{eq:ptell}), the change in the thrust major due to a NP gluon $k$ collinear to leg $\ell$ is given by

 We now need to recast the quantities in square bracket in terms of the transverse momentum with respect to the emitter $\kappa_y=\kappa\sin\phi$.
 Using the symmetry properties of the $\phi$-integral, we obtain that $\delta T_M$ depends only on $|p_{y,\ell}|$.
 This gives